rosen-bridge/utils/packages/tx-pot/README.md

 ]);
 ```

-- all statuses except single one
+- all statuses except a single one

 ```ts
 txPot.getTxsQuery([